 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > Unspun > unspun 25 > Cloud Computing
+Home > unspun > unspun 25 - Are you asking the right questions? > Cloud Computing

 This article provides a brief introduction to what Cloud Computing is and, based on our experience of working with the technology, discusses some of the challenges of adopting it.

 Cloud Computing remains amongst the top ten issues for CIOs in 2012, as it did in 2011 (source: CIO Insight, January 2012).
 The apparent simplicity of the concept also makes it something which even those less steeped in technology are keen to understand and take advantage of.